nonhermitian/mthree/docs/expvals.rst

     quasi3.expval_and_stddev(['ZZZ','ZIZ'])

 Alternatively, users can specify their own custom diagonal operators using dictionaries.
-Here we form the projectors on the all ones and zeros states:
+Here we form the projectors on the all-ones and all-zeros states:

 .. jupyter-execute::